Ibara – 2006 Developer Interview

 —Thank you.
 Finally, I’d like to ask about your new game Pink Sweets.
 I see you’ve changed the rose sisters’ outfits, can you tell us about that?

 Wakabayashi: From the outset, we planned for Pink Sweets to be very different from Ibara.
 Updating the characters’ outfits was part of that.
-Kotani Tomoyuki did the character outfit designs this time, and I was surprised myself when he first showed me a picture of Lace.
+Kotani Tomoyuki did the character outfit designs, and I was surprised myself when he first showed me a picture of Lace.
 Also, we changed the colors for the whole game, not just for the clothes, to give a brighter feeling.

 —I see.
 The Rosy Future’s outfits have also become extremely risqué, was this Kotani Tomoyuki’s idea too?